nicusX/k8s-terraform-ansible-sample/README.md

 32700
 ```

-This port is exposed on each worker (minion) node of the cluster (refer to Terraform output for workers public IP addresses).
+This port is exposed on each worker (node, minion) of the cluster (refer to Terraform output for workers public IP addresses).

 Now you should be able to access the nginx default page:
 ```